-Any predictable failure must result in a safe situation.
+Fail-safe; any predictable failure must result in a safe situation

 How to make a control loop fail-safe